Citronium/citronium-landing-en/_includes/articles/mobisat-greenbox.en.md

 ## Result

-Our development made it possible to scale the client's business, designed to manage several hundred devices.
+Our solution was the key to the scaling of the customer's business, aimed at managing several hundreds of devices.

-Now, with our software, the customer is actively developing business and working with five major auto and moto brands.
+Now using the software created by Citronium, the customer is actively developing his business and works with five big car and motorcycle brands.